morris-frank/morris-frank.com/content/posts/python-snippets.md

 ---
 title: "Collection of Python snippets"
+tags: ["Python"]
+date: "2021-12-02"
+tldr: "On-going list of niche snippets for programming Python like an annoying know-it-all (also some actual good tips)."
 ---

-My running un-sorted list of snippets for Python that I use regulary, and I have seen that people don't know about them.
-Some are really basic some weirdly advanced…

 ### Use underscores in numbers